Block-Chen/blocksdk-python/README.md

 __Welcome to BlockSDK PYTHON__.
 This repository contains BlockSDK's PHP SDK and samples for REST API.

 ## SDK Documentation
-[ Our BlockSDK-JS Page ](https://docs.blocksdk.com/) includes all the documentation related to JS SDK.
+[ Our BlockSDK-PYTHON Page ](https://docs.blocksdk.com/) includes all the documentation related to JS SDK.
 Sample Codes, to Releases.
 Here are few quick links to get you there faster.
 * [ BlockSDK Developer Docs]

 ## Prerequisites